The Vermont Statutes Online

 The following property shall be exempt from taxation:

-(1) Real and personal estate owned by this State, except as otherwise provided, real and personal estate owned by the United States, United States' securities which are specially exempt from taxation by the laws of the United States at the time of making the list; except that this subsection shall not prohibit a federal agency from making payments for taxes on repossessed or voluntarily conveyed single family, multifamily living units or farm properties.
+(1) Real and personal estate owned by this State, except as otherwise provided, real and personal estate owned by the United States, U.S. securities which are specially exempt from taxation by the laws of the United States at the time of making the list; except that this subsection shall not prohibit a federal agency from making payments for taxes on repossessed or voluntarily conveyed single family, multifamily living units or farm properties.

 (2) Real and personal property owned by a post of any veterans’ organization chartered by act of Congress of the United States or owned by a corporation the members or stockholders of which are members of such post or its auxiliary, provided such real estate is used for purposes of the post or its auxiliary or such corporation only, is used as the principal meeting place of such post or its auxiliary in the exercise of its functions and activities, and is not leased or rented for profit, and real and personal property owned by and used for the purpose of its work by a nonprofit organization chartered by act of the Congress of the United States, such as a Red Cross, boy scout, girl scout, or boy or girl organization.